minio/docs/docs/setup-nginx-proxy-with-minio.md

  server_name example.com;
  # To allow special characters in headers
  ignore_invalid_headers off;
  # Allow any size file to be uploaded.
  # Set to a value such as 1000m; to restrict file size to a specific value
  client_max_body_size 0;
  # To disable buffering
  proxy_buffering off;

  location / {
    proxy_http_version 1.1
    proxy_set_header Host $http_host;
+   # proxy_ssl_session_reuse on; # enable this if you are internally connecting over SSL
+   proxy_read_timeout 15m; # Default value is 60s which is not sufficient for MinIO.
+   proxy_send_timeout 15m; # Default value is 60s which is not sufficient for MinIO.
-   proxy_pass http://localhost:9000;
+   proxy_request_buffering off; # Disable any internal request bufferring. proxy_pass http://localhost:9000;
    health_check uri=/minio/health/ready;
  }